pgagliar/Us_census_94_95/ReadMe.md

 - The dataset is large so I’ve tried to train some more complexe classifiers on the dataset like SVM with linear kernel and RBF kernel.
 But It takes too much time.

--Also I’ve try to plot a learning curve to see if my model suffer from high bias or high variance.
+- Also I’ve try to plot a learning curve to see if my model suffer from high bias or high variance.
 But it takes too long too.

 ###Insights on the profiles of the people that make more than $50,000 / year:
 We can use the coefficient of the logistic regression to have some insights on the data: